 - 25:16 Medical practitioners require a mechanism of action

 - 25:57 Better understood than any other dietary intervention

 - 27:49 Neurologist have been studying this since the 1970s

 - 28:23 Probably 20 different mechanisms of action have already been elucidated.
 They suggest why the ketogenic diet can stop seizures .

-- 31:24 This diet also increases activity of adenosine, which is a has a similar action on the brain
+- 31:24 This diet also increases activity of Adenosine.

 - 34:19 The ketogenic diet stimulates some pathways that result in anti-aging.

 Fasting and the origin of the ketogenic diet

 - 37:39 Fasting and the ketogenic diet both significantly change metabolism.

 - 38:15 Fasting has a long history